The Genius Way to Get More Out of Your Coffee

 And out of your wine (without the hangover), too.

-How’s this for a stat: billions (!) of pounds of coffee cherry fruit (where that glorious caffeine-loaded bean comes from) are dumped or, more rarely, created into fertilizer each year.
-Makes you want to cut back on your 4-per-day cups, no?
+How’s this for a stat: Billions (!) of pounds of coffee cherry fruit (where that glorious caffeine-loaded bean comes from) are dumped or, more rarely, created into fertilizer each year.
+Makes you want to cut back on your four-per-day cups, no?
 Nah.
-Luckily, someone went ahead and found a way to turn the leftover into flour—aptly naming it CoffeeFlour—that can be used in baking and cooking.
+Luckily, someone went ahead and found a way to turn the leftovers into flour—aptly naming it CoffeeFlour—that can be used in baking and cooking.
 The best part?
 It’s super high in fiber, protein, potassium, and iron, so it’s actually a superfood.

 Wine Grape Seeds

 We’ve all heard the oscillating theories about the benefits of a glass of red wine a day, but recent studies have shown that the discarded seeds of the Chardonnay grapes actually possess the highest concentration of flavonoids and are also anti-inflammatory.
 You’ve probably heard of grapeseed oil, but now they’ve also turned it into flour, too.